SqAtx/SuperMarioWorld/index.md

-# SuperMarioWorld
-An amazing 2D Mario game made from scratch with C++ and SFML!

 ## History
 I wrote Super Mario World in 2015, in order to keep my C++ skills sharp.
 C++ was my main language at the time, but my day job involved only C and C#.